datasciencecampus/chrono_lens/scripts/localhost/README.md

 # Limitations

 At present, the NE Travel Data is not supported with a stand-alone machine (just the GCP implementation).
+Also, database integration is not supported (CSV files are output per day which can then be ingested into a database as required).
+Finally, time series analysis in R is not supported either (this code is still linked to GCP BigQuery, refer to `cloud/vm` for R source code).

 # Using `batch_process_images.py`